Barclays profit more than doubles amid equity trading boom

-Barclays' (BARC.L) profits more than doubled in the first quarter, as the group's investment bank capitalised on a share trading mania while charges against expected bad loans shrank to almost nothing.
+LONDON (Reuters) - Barclays’ profits more than doubled in the first quarter, as the group’s investment bank capitalised on a share trading mania while charges against expected bad loans shrank to almost nothing.

 Barclays on Friday reported a profit before tax for the three months ended March 31 of 2.4 billion pounds ($3.34 billion), up from 923 million pounds a year ago and above the 1.76 billion pound average of analysts’ forecasts.